 Be sure to laugh and laugh some more as the skippers bring some holiday cheer to the Jungle Cruise.
 During this time of year, the Jungle Cruise turns into the Jingle Cruise.
 The skippers get home sick and decide to decorate and celebrate Christmas in their own way.
 It is a fun transformation at Magic Kingdom during the holiday season.

-Disney Springs also celebrates the Christmas Season with meet and greets with Santa, live entertainment, beautiful decorations, and a brand new drone show.
+Disney Springs also celebrates the Christmas Season with meet and greets with Santa, live entertainment, beautiful decorations, and the Christmas Tree Trail.

 For pictures with Santa, you can either use your own camera or the Disney Photographer can take pictures for PhotoPass.
 Since Santa is so popular, there may be longer waits.
 The good news, you do not have to wait in the long lines.
 You will check in with a Disney Cast Member.
-They will give you a pager.
+They will text you when your time is available.
 You can then dine, go shopping, or enjoy other holiday attractions.
-When your pager goes off, you pop back over to Santa for a less than 10 minute wait to meet the big guy!
+When you receive a text, you pop back over to Santa for a less than 10 minute wait to meet the big guy!

 Besides Santa and live entertainment, you may want to hit the train for younger kids or the carousel for everyone else.
 To pick up your favorite Christmas souvenirs, stop by the Disney Christmas store to get an ornament, stocking, or just a fun Disney holiday souvenir.
 Don’t forget all of the great shopping around Disney Springs, including the 12 Days of Christmas store at the Disney Springs Marketplace.